CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 ### **Task 3: Performance Testing**

-Azure Load Testing Preview is a fully managed load-testing service that enables you to generate high-scale load.
+Azure Load Testing Preview is a fully managed load-testing service that enables you to generate a high-scale load.
 Regardless of where your applications are hosted, the service simulates traffic for them.
 It can be used by programmers, testers, and quality assurance (QA) engineers to enhance the speed, scalability, or capacity of applications.

-Azure Load Testing is currently in preview because of which we have limited options available to it at the moment.
+Azure Load Testing is currently in preview because of this we have limited options available to it at the moment.

 In this task, we will see how to load test a web application with Azure Load Testing Preview from the Azure portal without prior knowledge about load testing tools.

-1. Firstly, you will create an Azure Load Testing resource.
+1. First, you will create an Azure Load Testing resource.
 In the Azure portal, click on **Show portal menu (1)** and select **+Create a resource (2)**.

    ![](./media/pe-25.png)